The Legacy of Mollymauk – The Mighty Nein

 Gaming

-I finished Star Wars: Jedi Survivor and I’m glad I did.
+I finished Star Wars: Jedi: Survivor, and I’m glad I did.
 It may have taken me a while, but it was worth it.
 I won’t offer any spoilers as I already discussed those at length in my review.
-I did play some of Lego Star Wars, but I mostly played Jedi Survivor.
+I did play some of LEGO Star Wars, but I mostly played Jedi: Survivor.
 I’m not sure what my plan will be for next year.
-If I haven’t played Star Wars Outlaws by next May, I will probably play through that game or I could do another play-through of Star Wars Battlefront II.
+If I haven’t played Star Wars Outlaws by next May, I will probably play through that game, or I could do another play-through of Star Wars Battlefront II.

-It was a productive month and I think I have ideas on what I want to devote my time to next year.
+It was a productive month, and I think I have ideas on what I want to devote my time to next year.

 Beacon – Critical Role’s Streaming Service

 Critical Role dropped some major news to fans as they launched their own streaming service.
-Beacon will be Critical Role’s streaming service where fans can subscribe to unlock exclusive content and discounts on future merchandise.
+Beacon will be Critical Role’s streaming service, where fans can subscribe to unlock exclusive content and discounts on future merchandise.
 When I found out about Beacon, I activated my free trial.
 I wanted to share my initial thoughts about Beacon and whether the cost is worth it.

-While I do like Beacon, I do want to be up front about some bugs I experienced recently.
-The first is Beacon didn’t keep track of where I left off on an episode.
+While I like Beacon, I want to be up front about some bugs I experienced recently.
+The first is that Beacon didn’t keep track of where I left off on an episode.
 Since Critical Role‘s episodes are hours long, it’s annoying to have to remember what time stamp I left off on.
 I will say that this has been fixed on my end and is no longer an issue for me.
-Another thing I noticed was how there isn’t a progress bar on each episode.
+Another thing I noticed was that there isn’t a progress bar on each episode.
 For example, when I log into Disney+, there’s a purple bar below the episode showing me that I finished watching the episode.
 To my knowledge, I’m not seeing this within Beacon.
 As a completionist, I like being able to see progress in what I’m watching.
-I hope that this is fixed in the future.
+I hope this is fixed in the future.

 First Thoughts – Star Wars Rebels